Santa Maria La Nova, Naples: Interior

-In the Turbolo chapel of the church, there exists an encrypted uncial epigraph which has been subject to unsuccessful attempts at its decipherment.
+In the Turbolo chapel of the church, there exists an encrypted epigraph written in an unknown script, whose candidate language family has been successfully individuated by Cosimo Palma and Louie Helm in 2026.

+Their latest work also proposes a preliminary fragmented decryption text in Old Czech, representing a penitential prayer.

 The church is a part of a larger monastic complex, much of which now houses municipal office space.